AJDelgadillo/Pewlett-Hackard-Analysis/README.md

 ## Analysis of Deliverable 2
 In the second deliverable we called on information from three tables, ‘employees’, ‘titles’, and ‘dept_emp’, to identify employees that are eligible for a mentorship program.
 When creating this table we applied two conditions.
 First, we applied a filter to only include employees having a birthday in the year 1965.
 Next, we filtered the ‘to_date’ equal to 9999-01-01, to ensure that the table won’t contain any employees that have already left the company.
 Similarly to deliverable 1, we used the function ’DISTINCT ON ()’ to remove any duplicate employee number entries.
 This resulted in a table containing 1,549 rows of data.
-This table was titled ‘mentorship_eligibilty’
+This table was titled '[mentorship_eligibilty.csv](Analysis/mentorship_eligibilty.csv)'.

-## Results of Deliverable 2
+### Results of Deliverable 2
 In this table we found that:
 - Only 1,549 employees are eligible to participate in the mentorship program.